Flameborn/Kiramoji/README.md

 Kiramoji is a modified version of Kareha.
 Kareha is an anonymous message board, popular in Japan.
 No registration is required to post.

-The concept of anonymous messages helps to focus on the conversations themselves, rather than on their authors.
+Anonymous message boards tend to put more emphasis on posted content, freeing the message authors from limitations and negative experiences typically present when using other messaging platforms.
 Should you wish to, you can, however, use the nickname everyone knows you by.

 Kiramoji can operate in two modes, as an image board or a text board.